bburan/NEUS642/index.md

 ### Course-specific resources

 * [NEUS642 on Gitter](https://gitter.im/NEUS642) - Our online chatroom.
-I will try to monitor this when I can.
+The course staff will try to monitor this when we can.
 Use this for asking questions.
 * [NEUS642 on Github](https://github.com/bburan/NEUS642) - The source code repository for the class.
 All new files and updates will be posted here.

 ### Other resources